Rollin' (Brave Girls EP): Commercial performance

 Rollin entered and peaked at number 30 on the Gaon Album Chart on the chart issue dated March 5–11, 2017.
 In its second week, the EP charted at number 100.

-The mini-album entered at number 62 on the Gaon Album Chart for the month of March 2017, with 1,091 physical copies sold.
+The EP entered at number 62 on the Gaon Album Chart for the month of March 2017, with 1,091 physical copies sold.

-In February 2021, a video compilation of the 4 members performing "Rollin" for South Korean military soldiers went viral on Korean media, giving the song a boost four years after its initial release, "Rollin' topped the MelOn, Bugs, FLO, and Genie real-time chart, achieving a “real-time all-kill,” after a video compilation of the group performing the song went viral on YouTube.
+In February 2021, a video compilation of the 4 members performing "Rollin' for South Korean military soldiers went viral on Korean media and YouTube, giving the song a boost four years after its initial release.
+"Rollin topped the MelOn, Bugs, FLO, and Genie real-time chart, achieving a "real-time all-kill".
 The song went on to enter Gaon Digital Chart at number 2, peaking two weeks later at number 1, beating out other well-known singers such as IU and making it their highest-charting song to date.